Tiger Woods Arrested After Rollover Crash in Jupiter Island, Florida

 Key Facts

-- Tiger Woods was involved in a rollover crash in Jupiter Island, Florida, according to the Martin County Sheriff’s Office.
+- Tiger Woods was involved in a rollover crash in Jupiter Island, Florida, on Friday afternoon.

-- The crash occurred last week in Florida, and Woods was arrested and charged with driving under the influence.
+- Woods was arrested and charged with driving under the influence after the crash.

 What Happened

-Tiger Woods was involved in a rollover vehicle crash in Jupiter Island, Florida, and was subsequently arrested and charged with DUI.
-Authorities noted physical signs of impairment and found prescription pills during the arrest.
+Tiger Woods was involved in a rollover crash in Jupiter Island, Florida, and was subsequently arrested and charged with driving under the influence.
+Authorities and witnesses described the scene and Woods' condition following the incident.

 Why It Matters